 On a forward looking basis, Hydro has changed its approach to addressing equipment configuration at its 230kV terminal stations.
-The Company completed a root cause analysis (the "Review of Supply Disruptions and Rotating Outages: January 2-8, 2014").17 That analysis led Hydro to relocate the station service equipment and to install in 2015 an additional 230kV breaker (B1T1) with breaker failure protection.
+The Company completed a root cause analysis (the "Review of Supply Disruptions and Rotating Outages: January 2-8, 2014").
+That analysis led Hydro to relocate the station service equipment and to install in 2015 an additional 230kV breaker (B1T1) with breaker failure protection.
 The new T1 transformer breaker and the 230kV breaker failure protection provides an additional layer of protection to Hydro's 230kV transmission system, in case of another T1 transformer failure.
-Hydro is examining the benefits of similar 230kV transformer breaker and breaker failure protection configurations at other locations.18 Liberty considers this studied approach to each location a better reflection of good practice, as opposed to Hydro's previous practice of not having 230kV breaker failure protection for transformer faults at the Sunnyside Terminal Station.
-The reconfiguration already made at Sunnyside reflects a prudent approach to replace the destroyed transformer and other equipment, are appropriate for recovery from customers.
+Hydro is examining the benefits of similar 230kV transformer breaker and breaker failure protection configurations at other locations.
+Liberty considers this studied approach to each location a better reflection of good practice, as opposed to Hydro's previous practice of not having 230kV breaker failure protection for transformer faults at the Sunnyside Terminal Station.
+The reconfiguration already made at Sunnyside reflects a prudent approach to providing additional protection.
+The costs of the enhancement, versus those required to replace the destroyed transformer and other equipment, are appropriate for recovery from customers.